 try!
-Swift is an immersive community gathering about Swift Language Best Practices, Application Development in Swift, Server-Side Swift, Open Source Swift, and the Swift Community.
-Coming again to New York City in September 2017.
+Swift is an immersive community gathering about Swift Language Best Practices, Application Development in Swift, Server-Side Swift, Open Source Swift, and the Swift Community in New York City!

 Sign up for an invite!

 Follow us on Twitter at @tryswiftnyc for the latest updates and announcements!

 Founder of try!
 Swift

 Natasha is an iOS developer by day and a robot by night.
 She blogs about Swift, watchOS, and iOS development on her blog, natashatherobot.com, curates a fast-growing weekly Swift newsletter, This Week in Swift, and organizes the try!
 Swift Conference around the world (including this one!).
 She's currently living the digital nomad life as her alter identity: @NatashaTheNomad.

 Sara is an iOS developer, who loves all things food, animals, fitness, technology, and humanitarian issues.
 She just finished up the iOS development program the Flatiron School and has a degree in nutrition and computer science.
 Originally aspired to go into medicine but decided against it and decided to change the world using technology by ultimately becoming a mobile developer.
 In her spare of time she can be found looking at various Ray Wenderlich tutorials or watching food recipe videos on youtube.
 Her dream is to change the world one app at a time.
 She is also one of the co-organizers for the Meetup group, try Swift! and is passionate about women in tech.

 iOS Engineer at Citi